hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251011014v1-into-the-unknown-towards-using-generative-models-for-sampling-priors.md

 ---
 layout: default
-title: Into the Unknown: Towards using Generative Models for Sampling Priors of Environment Uncertainty for Planning in Configuration Spaces
+title: "Into the Unknown: Towards using Generative Models for Sampling Priors of Environment Uncertainty for Planning in Configuration Spaces"
 ---

 # Into the Unknown: Towards using Generative Models for Sampling Priors of Environment Uncertainty for Planning in Configuration Spaces